skttl/konstrukt-documentation/getting-started/configuration.md

 ## AddKonstrukt

 To configure Konstrukt via the `AddKonstrukt` extension method, you extend the `ConfigureServices` method found in the `Startup.cs` file in the root of your web project.
-From within this method, between the call to `AddComposers()` and `Build()` we can add our `AddKonstrukt` configuration.
+From within this method, before the call to `AddComposers()` we can add our `AddKonstrukt` configuration.

 ```csharp
 public class Startup